I am obsessed with vintage Yamaha amplifiers

 Yamaha A-S500 vs MX-1

 How does the MX-1 sound compared with the A-S500?
-Well, I will say that the MX-1 was considerably more expensive at launch (the somewhat weaker MX-2 would be more comparable) so there are a few things that come to mind.
+Well, I will say that the MX-1 was considerably more expensive at launch (the slightly weaker MX-2 would be more comparable) so there are a few things that come to mind.
 One is that the A-S500 really does kick butt for the money.
 The difference is not really night and day.

 The AS-500 is clear, precise and has some bass slam.
 Its 85-watt output enough to get a strong performance out of the LS50s.
 But with the MX-1, the bass is a little tighter, stronger and there is greater mid-range punch.
-I would hazard a guess the LS50 speakers, not built as a party speaker, are perhaps not best to highlight the massive output difference of the two amplifies.
+I would hazard a guess the LS50 speakers, never built as a party speaker, are perhaps not best to highlight the massive output difference of the two amplifies.

 What else comes to mind is the Yamaha sound is consistent across the decades and that to have top-end performance of times gone by for a few hundred dollars really is amazing.
 Amplifier technology improvements do make the modern stuff hard to beat though there are still many vintage and later bargains to be had.